Shetty073/fortKnight/README.md

 *You can deploy this and run from your pc.
 See "requirements" and "How to run?" sections for more details*

 ### Why did you create this?
 *So that there would be less fight between the players regarding where to go/land 😉.
-Just kidding, I created this because I like python and wanted to write a bot*
+Just kidding, I created this because I like python and always wanted to write a bot*

 ### How does it work?
 ![Bot in Action](https://i.imgur.com/HJEEjqB.png)